 - Allow indels in small RNA sequence

 The tool will output a read mapping of UMI reads, i.e., a read mapping of the merged UMI groups.
 In the last dialog, choose whether you would like to output a report that will indicate how many reads were ignored and the reason why they were not included in a UMI read.
+The report also contain group size statistics (see UMI group sizes) useful for QC.
 You can also output a file containing the discarded reads before opening or saving your results.

 Consensus nucleotide calculation is performed following the method described in [Hiatt et al., 2013], and can be summarized as follow: